IPNetworkingLab/draft-tcp-ao-tls/draft-bonaventure-tcp-ao-tls.md

 MKT is used to authenticate the packets until the derivation of the secure MKT from the TLS Master Key.
 This document defines the following default MKT:

- - TCP connection identifier: selected by the TCP stack
+ - TCP connection identifier: selected by the TCP stack.
  - TCP option flag.
 The default MKT assumes that TCP options are not included in the MAC calculation.
- - The current values for the SendID and RecvID are set to 0
+ - The current values for the SendID and RecvID are set to 0.
- - The Master key is set to 0x1cebb1ff
+ - The Master key is set to 0x1cebb1ff.
- - The default key derivation function is  KDF_HMAC_SHA1
+ - The default key derivation function is KDF_HMAC_SHA1.
- - The default message authentication code is HMAC-SHA-1-96
+ - The default message authentication code is HMAC-SHA-1-96.

 ## Derivation of the TCP AO MKT after the secure handshake